aheimsbakk/vagrant-apt-cacher-ng/README.md

-# Debian Buster with `apt-cacher-ng`
+# Debian Buster with `apt-cacher-ng` and docker proxy

-This `Vagrantfile` creates a small Debian Buster VM with `apt-cacher-ng` installed. `apt-cacher-ng` is a caching proxy for Debian packages, and may speed up your development.
+This `Vagrantfile` creates a small Debian Buster VM with `apt-cacher-ng` and a docker caching proxy installed. `apt-cacher-ng` is a caching proxy for Debian packages, and may speed up your development.

-VM is configured with `256MB` memory and port `3142` is forwarded to hosts `0.0.0.0`
+VM is configured with `368M` memory.
+Port `3142` and `5000` is forwarded to hosts `0.0.0.0`

 Packages installed.

 * `apt-cacher-ng`
 * `auto-apt-proxy`
+* `docker.io`
 * `unattended-upgrades`
 * `zram-tools`